The best supplements for men

 If you want to build muscle mass faster then creatine can help but water retention can make the body look “softer” and less defined during periods of supplementation.

 What?
-Zinc and magnesium are essential trace elements that are have a huge number of biological roles.
-Zinc is involved in DNA metabolism, testosterone production, brain health, and efficient central nervous system function, while every single cell in your body needs magnesium ions to produce energy.
-Shellfish and red meat, especially beef, lamb and liver, are the best dietary sources of zinc, and magnesium is found in nuts, leafy greens and whole grains.
+Zinc and magnesium are two of the best supplements for active men.
+Why?
+Because both are essential trace elements that are have a huge number of biological roles.
+Zinc is involved in DNA metabolism, testosterone production, brain health, and efficient central nervous system function.
+And every single cell in your body needs magnesium ions to produce energy.
+Shellfish and red meat, especially beef, lamb and liver, are the best dietary sources of zinc.
+Magnesium is found in nuts, leafy greens and whole grains.

 –Zinc is heavily involved in testosterone production